coder1903/sweets_meri/index.md

 Price: 4500Р

 ![Image of Cake3](/cake3.jpg)
-Cake Happy new Year \s
+Cake Happy new Year \
 Price: 6000Р

 ### Contact me from